ehabqadah/in-situ-processing-datAcron/README.md

-# in-situ-processing-datAcron
+# In-Situ Processing - datAcron

-This is a component within the datAcron EU project.
+This is a component within the [datAcron EU](http://www.datacron-project.eu/) project.

 This project aims to provide a module that process a stream of raw messages (i.e., AIS messages) and enrich it with derived attributes such min/max, average and variance of original fields.